simeonfelis/lcd_menu/README.md

 A tiny lcd info and menu for the 16x2 lcd display for raspberry from adafruit.

+Find pictures and videos in the wiki: https://github.com/simeonfelis/lcd_menu/wiki

 It has capabilities to play internet radio streams using vlc.
 Therefor it read the playlist in /home/pi/playlist.m3u (by default)